ACCORD5/TrellisDesk/README.md

 ------------

 Trellis Desk 2.0 is in an early development stage.
-We strongly recommend against using Trellis Desk 2.0 in a production enviornment.
+We strongly recommend against using Trellis Desk 2.0 in a production environment.
 To install, simply upload all files to your web server, point your browser to the *install* directory, and follow the on-screen instructions.